janardannn/KickassTorrentsAPI/README.md

 ## Usage

-Search for torrent using the API
+Search for torrents using the API
 ```python
 from KickAssAPI import API